 Involving children in decision-making discussions can help them to express their wishes and encourage them to discuss their feelings.

 Our staff is here to help any way that they can, whether it be a shoulder to lean on or a sounding board, we are here for you.
-In the event that you need more guidance than we can provide, we recommend contacting these great organizations for further support.
+If you need more guidance than we can provide, we recommend contacting these great organizations for further support.